stevewillcock/grunt-msbuild/README.md

 |12.0|12.0|
 |14.0|14.0|

-If a version is not passed the task will attempt to locate version 12 of MSBuild which is installed with Visual Studio 2013, and will then fallback to 4.0.
+If a version is not passed, the task will attempt to locate the latest version of MSBuild.
+Failing that, the task will fallback to 4.0.

 ## XBuild
 If this task is run on OS X or Linux it will assume that xbuild is in the path and use that instead of MSBuild.